 Section 3.
-This act shall not alter in any way,

-shape, or form the tax structure of the county.
+This act shall not alter in any way, shape, or form the tax structure of the county.

 Section 4.
-The government of Jefferson County shall include an elected county council, an elected chief executive, and an appointed professional county manager.
+The government of a county with a Class 1 municipality shall include an elected county council, an elected chief executive, and an appointed professional county manager.